 *As a general rule, younger cases often have associated connective tissue disorders, whilst older patients are more likely to have underlying hypertension or atherosclerosis.

-The characteristic presentation of an aortic dissection is of a tearing chest pain, classically radiating through to the back.
-However, the diagnosis can be difficult to establish acutely and may prove to be a more subtle presentation
+The characteristic presentation of an aortic dissection is of a tearing chest pain, classically radiating through to the back, yet the diagnosis is often challenging and many be a more subtle presentation.

-The most common clinical signs include tachycardia, hypotension*, new aortic regurgitation murmur, or signs of end-organ hypoperfusion (such as reduced urine output or deteriorating conscious level).
+The most common clinical signs include tachycardia, hypotension*, new aortic regurgitation murmur, or signs of end-organ hypoperfusion (such as reduced urine output, paraplegia, lower limb ischaemia, abdominal pain secondary to ischaemia, or deteriorating conscious level).

 *Secondary to hypovolaemia from blood loss into the dissection or cardiogenic from severe aortic regurgitation or pericardial tamponade

-- Pulmonary embolism – dyspnoea will be a prominent feature and ABG will show hypoxia, confirm with CTPA or V/Q scan
+- Pulmonary embolism – dyspnoea will be a prominent feature and an ABG will demonstrate hypoxia, confirm with CTPA or V/Q scan

 - Musculoskeletal back pain – the patient will not present with systemic signs of shock and will be tender to palpation of the chest wall or paraspinal muscles

 Urgent initial assessment is required, as for any other critically ill surgical patient.
-Start high flow oxygen, gain IV access (x2 large bore cannulas) and fluid resuscitation; the target systolic pressure in these patients should be 100-120mmHg (termed ‘permissive hypotension’).
+Start high flow oxygen and gain IV access (x2 large bore cannulas); fluid resuscitation should be done cautiously*.